cheng10/CMPUT404-assignment-css-hell/README.md

 Code is licensed under the Apache 2.0 license.

-All the html books are adopted from Project Gutenberg: www.gutenberg.org
+All the html books are adapted from Project Gutenberg: www.gutenberg.org

 CSS file part contains the work form Chen Cheng (C) 2016